Home

 Oct and Nov 2023

-Alan will talk about Family Research and Genealogy and how computer technology has changed the way we undertake this work and what support is available.
+Guest Speaker Alan Cobcroft talked about Family Research and Genealogy and how computer technology has changed the way we undertake this work and what support is available.

 Alan's first encounter with a working computer was back in 1969 at High School, using punch cards, the same year man stepped on the moon.